Do Dog Cooling Vests Help Summer Dogs?

 However, your dog may live in a cooler climate or have a different type of coat.
 For example, you may live in North Dakota with a Greyhound.
 If so, your dog is probably fine without a cooling vest.

-On the other hand, when I’ve visited Las Vegas in April and seen fully coated Huskies walking at noontime in the heat.
+On the other hand, I’ve visited Las Vegas in April and saw fully coated Huskies walking at noontime in the heat.
 These Huskies never have a cooling vest.
-But they are always panting and appeared to be struggling in the heat while walking next to their dog owner.
+But they are always panting and appear to be struggling in the heat while walking next to their dog owner.
 That’s a tough environment for a heavily coated dog.

-Remember heat stroke or heat exhaustion can happen within moments for dogs.
-I always encourage pet parents to keep their fur kids well being at the forefront of their minds when making choices.
-Even simple ones like when to walk your dog.
+Remember, heat stroke or heat exhaustion can happen within moments for dogs.
+I always encourage pet parents to keep their fur kids’ well-being at the forefront of their minds when making choices.
+Even simple ones like walking your dog early in the morning or later in the evening when the temperatures aren’t as hot.

 Want a cooling vest similar to Henry’s?
 This is a great one!